5 Written questions

 - d using words that imitate the sound they denote

 - e something that stands for or represents something else

 5 Multiple choice questions

 - a figure of speech that expresses a resemblance between things of different kinds (usually formed with 'like' or 'as')

 - The basic rhythmic unit of a line of poetry, formed by a combination of two or three syllables, either stressed or unstressed.

 - a figure of speech that emphasizes its subject by conscious understatement

-- the pattern of stressed and unstressed syllables in a line of verse
+- use of the same consonant at the beginning of each stressed syllable in a line of verse

 5 True/False questions